tagspaces/tagspaces/README.md

 #### Apache server with WedDAV module

-In order to install TagSpaces on a Apache webserver you to enable the **mod_dav** module, which comes with the Apache Server.
+In order to install TagSpaces on a Apache webserver you have to enable the **mod_dav** module, which comes with the Apache Server.
 More information about the installation and configuration can be found on [apache.org](https://httpd.apache.org/docs/current/mod/mod_dav.html).
 Please make sure that you have read and understood the potential security issues by running a WebDAV server on internet.

 Here is a sample config file for Apache on Linux: